 When a tooth is missing, the teeth next to the space can be specially prepared to support a false tooth in place of the missing one.
 Many times bridges can be made with all white framework under hand stacked and characterized porcelain, yielding a highly esthetic, while still very strong, result.
-Typically, our cosmetic dentist, Robert Rioseco, DMD, will discuss the use of dental implants to restore missing teeth.
-However, in many instances bridges still can be used to solve this problem.
+Typically, our AACD-accredited cosmetic dentist—Dr. Robert Rioseco—will discuss the use of dental implants to restore missing teeth.
+However, in many instances bridges still can be used to solve this problem

 Very often, Dr. Rioseco finds his patients prefer to upgrade out of their old bridgework to single porcelain crowns and implants.
 We are happy to transition you from your old bridge to a temporary bridge, which allows for placement of a dental implant where the missing tooth is.
 Later, the two teeth that held the bridge in place can be converted into single crowns, so that all the teeth involved become free standing teeth.